COHORT II: September 2021 – June 2022

 - Monthly coaching sessions and distance learning webinars

-- Use of personal assessment tools to gain a better understanding of one’s leadership tendencies and preferences
+- Use of personal assessment tools and leadership books

 - Approximately 50-hour time investment

 Travel expenses are not included in the registration fee.

 Stephen Orton, PhD

 Senior Fellow, Public Health Leadership, North Carolina Institute for Public Health

 Core Lead, Change Management, National MCH Workforce Development Center

 Adjunct Assistant Professor, Department of Health Policy and Management

 Steve is an educator, working primarily with leaders and managers in public health organizations to develop skills and lead organizational change.
 He is lead author of Public Health Business Planning: A Practical Guide (2008) and has contributed to a number of collaborative workforce development projects at the school since 1994, including the Executive Program for Developing Countries; the Management Academy for Public Health; Preventing Violence through Education, Networking and Training (PREVENT); the National Public Health Leadership Institute; the Caribbean Health Leadership Institute; Leadership Novant; and the National MCH Workforce Development Center.